 For more information about the fees applicable to specific courses, please see your offer letter if you already have one, or visit our course pages.

 Paying your fees

-UK, CI and ROI students
+UK, CI and ROI students – how to pay

 The university reviews its fees and fees policy annually.
 View our Fees Policy for more information.